kiro6/penetration-testing-notes/Penetration Testing/Password Attacks/Windows Lateral Movement/Pass the Ticket (PtT) from Windows/README.md

 - On Windows, tickets are processed and stored by the LSASS (Local Security Authority Subsystem Service) process.
 - Therefore, to get a ticket from a Windows system, you must communicate with LSASS and request it.
 As a non-administrative user, you can only get your tickets, but as a local administrator, you can collect everything.

+## Steps
+1) get Kerberos keys
+2) use Kerberos keys to get TGT
+3) use TGT to get TGS
+or
+1) if admin dump TGS from memory

 ## Harvesting Kerberos Tickets from Windows
 We need a valid Kerberos ticket to perform a Pass the Ticket (PtT).
 It can be:
 - Ticket Granting Ticket (TGT), which we use to request service tickets to access any resource the user has privileges.